tysbrown/tysbrown/README.md

-Lifelong hacker and web enthusiast.
+Lifelong hacker and world wide web enthusiast.

+Software Engineer in the healthcare industry.

 Full stack TypeScript and GraphQL is my jam.
-End to end type safety is my final form.
+End-to-end type safety is a virtue.

-CSS aficionado, and supporter of the word "aficionado."

 <a href="https://linkedin.com/in/tylerbrowndev/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>